British Latin: Evidence of a distinctive language variety

 Kenneth Jackson argued for a form of British Vulgar Latin, distinctive from continental Vulgar Latin.
 In fact, he identified two forms of British Latin: a lower-class variety of the language not significantly different from Continental Vulgar Latin and a distinctive upper-class Vulgar Latin.
 This latter variety, Jackson believed, could be distinguished from Continental Vulgar Latin by 12 distinct criteria.
 In particular, he characterised it as a conservative, hypercorrect "school" Latin with a "sound-system [which] was very archaic by ordinary Continental standards".

 In recent years, research into British Latin has led to modification of Jackson's fundamental assumptions.
 In particular, his identification of 12 distinctive criteria for upper-class British Latin has been severely criticised.
 Nevertheless, although British Vulgar Latin was probably not substantially different from the Vulgar Latin of Gaul, over a period of 400 years of Roman rule, British Latin would almost certainly have developed distinctive traits.
 That and the likely impact of the Brittonic substrate both mean that a specific British Vulgar Latin variety most probably developed.
 However, if it did exist as a distinct dialect group, it has not survived extensively enough for diagnostic features to be detected, despite much new subliterary Latin being discovered in England in the 20th century.

 Extinction as a vernacular

 It is not known when Vulgar Latin ceased to be spoken in Britain, but it is likely that it continued to be widely spoken in various parts of Britain into the 5th century.
 In the lowland zone, Vulgar Latin was replaced by Old English during the course of the 5th and the 6th centuries, but in the highland zone, it gave way to Brittonic languages such as Primitive Welsh and Cornish.
 However, scholars have had a variety of views as to when exactly it died out as a vernacular.
 The question has been described as "one of the most vexing problems of the languages of early Britain."

+Equally puzzling is why the Britons, almost uniquely among western European peoples, did not end up speaking a Romance language like those that evolved from Latin in regions now corresponding to France, Spain and Portugal.
+After all, the Britons experienced four hundred years of Roman civilization just as the Gauls had.
+Yet Latin never became the language of the common people in Britain, and “There is no trace of any Romance language assuming a life of its own in Britain after the departure of the last Roman garrisons from Britain to defend Italy in the early 400s … the triumph of Latin as a popular language, analogously to what always happened on the Continent, never even looked possible.”